mrjackyliang/discord-stonker-bot/README.md

 ### 18. Bump Threads
 Stretch the world of threads and make them like sub-channels!
 Create threads that _never_ archive, even if you don't have _boosted_ servers.

-__NOTE:__ If threads are un-archived immediately after bot startup and one or more features send messages through threads, please restart the bot again to ensure proper operation.
+__Note:__ If threads are un-archived immediately after bot startup and one or more features send messages through threads, please restart the bot again to ensure proper operation.

 | __Key__                               | __Type__   | __Description__                                   | __Required__ | __Accepted Values__ |
 |---------------------------------------|------------|---------------------------------------------------|--------------|---------------------|